William H. Webster: Federal judicial service

 has proven to be a very competent judge – energetic, careful, and intelligent.

 Nonetheless, when Ford made his choice Webster was rated below eventual nominee John Paul Stevens, and also Arlin Adams and Philip Willis Tone.

 Webster resigned from his judgeship on February 22, 1978.

 Director of the Federal Bureau of Investigation (1978–1987)

 In 1978, President Jimmy Carter appointed him as director of the Federal Bureau of Investigation.
 This was despite Webster being a registered Republican.
+Webster assumed the position of director on February 23, 1978.

 Webster was portrayed by actor Sean Cullen in the second season of the Netflix show Mindhunter, which was set during his tenure as director of the FBI.

 Director of Central Intelligence (1987–1991)

 In 1987, President Ronald Reagan appointed him director of the Central Intelligence Agency.
 He led the CIA from May 26, 1987 until his retirement from the post on August 31, 1991 (four years, 97 days, the 5th-longest term of 19 directors).
 After this, Webster practiced law at Milbank, where he specialized in arbitration, mediation and internal investigation.